fiotran/DailySchedule/introduction-to-angular/view-plan/nice-touch.md

 ```

-In the activities.component.ts page set the activities list to what is returned from our new service in the addToPlan function
+In the activities.component.ts page set the activities list to what is returned from our new service in the addToDailyPlanList function

 Add on click for the delete button